aiven/devportal/docs/tools/cli/service/flink.rst

   * - ``service_name``
     - The name of the service
   * - ``application-id``
-    - The ID of the Aiven for Flink appplication
+    - The ID of the Aiven for Flink application
   * - ``deployment-id``
     - The ID of the Aiven for Flink application deployment.
 This ID can be obtained from the output of the ``avn service flink list-application-deployments`` command